Qepanna/goFlux/README.md

-This package `GoFluxYourself` is meant to be “student proof”, meaning that no extensive knowledge or experience is needed to import raw data into R (except for knowing how to use R, of course), chose the best model to calculate fluxes (LM or HM, that is the question. -Shakespeare, 1603), quality check the results objectively (hence the no experience needed) and obtain high quality flux estimates from static chamber
+This package `GoFluxYourself` is meant to be “student proof”, meaning that no extensive knowledge or experience is needed to import raw data into R (except for knowing how to use R, of course), choose the best model to calculate fluxes (LM or HM, that is the question. -Shakespeare, 1603), quality check the results objectively (hence the no experience needed) and obtain high quality flux estimates from static chamber